As an affiliate, we earn from qualifying purchases made on our website.

 Stability and power were also TOP-NOTCH compared to some of the other carts we tested and I didn’t feel nearly as tired after the round as I normally do.

-Overall, I really liked the S7 because of the performance and ease of use.
+Overall, I really liked the S7 because of its performance and ease of use.

 Here’s a demo video: